3 days in alicante: Itinerary

 Choose one of two directions:

-• City finish: old town, central streets, and a final promenade loop
+• City finish: Explore central streets, the Old Town, and the promenade one last time.

 Evening